 - It creates chronic inflammatory conditions

-- It lowers the immunity, increasing the risk of infection and auto-immune disease such as rheumatoid arthritis, multiple sclerosis, fibromyalgia and lupus.
+- It lowers the immunity, increasing the risk of infection and auto-immune diseases such as rheumatoid arthritis, multiple sclerosis, fibromyalgia and lupus.

 Mode of action of the stress hormone, Cortisol

 The release of Cortisol, due to stress, suppresses immunity by attacking and destroying cells engaged in cellular communication, disrupting the cytokine messenger pathway so the immune system is without the appropriate direction.

 How can Santivia Immune help to counter the effects of Cortisol?

 Santivia Immune supplies these communication molecules and hence supports a competent, balanced immune system.

 I have been very disciplined caring for my immune system for over 10 years, taking my supplement daily.

 I am sure that is the reason I feel healthy, active and I feel much younger than my 70 years chronological age.
 I hope this for all of you too!